iamstevendao/blog/dairy.md

 permalink: /dairy/
 ---

->Please, if my grammar or vocabulary is wrong or inappropriate, please correct me, I appreciate any advice.
+>If my grammar or vocabulary is wrong or inappropriate, please correct me, I appreciate any advice.

 - **2017-09-04 ([Steven's Blog](https://iamstevendao.github.io/blog) to be deployed)**
 I start writing blog (>.<), after found a really impressive persional blog of [Evan Hahn](http://evanhahn.com/).
 It urged me and I belive I can write my own blog and [my diary](https://github.com/iamstevendao/StevensStory) also be moved into a page: [Steven's Dairy](https://iamstevendao.github.io/blog/dairy/).